Inzhenerka/docs.getdbt.tech/website/docs/guides/coalesce-fusion-platform-qs.md

 1. From the left navigation, go to **Orchestration → Environments → Production**.

-2. Navigate to **Prod Job (State Aware Ochestration Enabled)** at the bottom of the page.
+2. Navigate to **Prod Job (State Aware Orchestration Enabled)** at the bottom of the page.

-3. Open **Settings** to validate that State-aware ochestration is already enabled for this job.
+3. Open **Settings** to validate that State-aware orchestration is already enabled for this job.

 <Lightbox src="/img/guides/coalesce-fusion-qs/toggle-sao.png" width="90%" title="SAO is easily enabled through the familiar job configurations view." />